-Lactation: Telmisartan + HCTZ (Micardis Plus) is contraindicated during lactation.
-It is not known whether telmisartan is excreted in human milk.
+Lactation: Telmisartan + HCTZ (Micardis Plus) is contraindicated during lactation since it is not known whether telmisartan is excreted in human milk.
 Non-clinical studies have shown excretion of telmisartan in breast milk.

 Thiazides appear in human milk and may inhibit lactation.

-Fertility: No studies on fertility in humans have been performed.
+Fertility: No studies on fertility in humans with the fixed dose combination or with the individual components have been performed.

-In non-clinical studies, an effect of telmisartan and hydrochlorothiazide on male and female fertility was not observed.
+In non-clinical studies, no effects of telmisartan and hydrochlorothiazide on male and female fertility were observed.

 The overall incidence of adverse events reported with Telmisartan + HCTZ (Micardis Plus) was comparable to those reported with telmisartan alone in randomised controlled trials involving 1471 patients receiving telmisartan plus hydrochlorothiazide (835) or telmisartan alone (636).
 There was no dose-relationship to undesirable effects and there was no correlation with gender, age or race of the patients.